Recruiting software has become widespread over the past decade. Research by Capterra found that:

 Start by understanding what you hope to achieve by adding recruiting software to your hiring process.
 What challenges will your tool help you overcome?
 Many firms start using recruitment software to help get more candidates to their careers site, improve how recruiters approach passive candidates, or to lower new hire turnover rates.
 Define a specific goal to make your search for recruiting software more focused.

 Next, identify what features your software tool must have.
 It’s critical that your tool integrate with your existing platforms and data sources, from your social media channels to email, career sites, third-party staffing platforms, and any existing recruiting software you may already be using.
 What else does your tool need to be able to accomplish based on your recruiting goal?

 HR Technologist highly recommends that you find a tool that comes with built-in sort-and-filter capabilities to help find the right candidates quickly.
 Look for recruitment software that approaches hiring with the same efficiency as a sales and marketing campaign.
-The best software will support features such as:
+The best recruiting software will support features such as: